litrabit7/School_District_Analysis/README.md

 # School_District_Analysis

+## Overview
-Here is the list of deliverables for the analysis of the school district:
+The analysis of the school district:

-- A high-level snapshot of the district's key metrics, presented in a table format
-- An overview of the key metrics for each school, presented in a table format
-- Tables presenting each of the following metrics:
     - Top 5 and bottom 5 performing schools, based on the overall passing rate
     - The average math score received by students in each grade level at each school
     - The average reading score received by students in each grade level at each school